PIT1A-ESD-BRL | 1 mil Black Conductive ESD Tape with Acrylic Adhesive & Release liner

 - Acrylic adhesive with release liner

-LINQTAPE PIT1A-ESD-BRL is a high-temperature resistant polyimide tape with Electro Static Discharge designed for both permanent and temporary bonding in many high-temperature applications.
-This tape has the same mechanical properties as our standard PIT1A-Series products, but is black and has a 1µm conductive polymer that provides Electro Static Discharge and makes the tape anti-static.
+LINQTAPE PIT1A-ESD-BRL is a high-temperature resistant, antistatic-treated polyimide tape with an electro-static discharge designed for both permanent and temporary bonding in many high-temperature applications.
+With an acrylic adhesive, this tape has the same mechanical properties as our standard PIT1A-Series products but is black and has a 1µm conductive polymer that provides electro-static discharge and makes the tape anti-static.

 A layer that is applied to one surface or both to bind items together and resist their separation

 | Adhesive Thickness

 Adhesive thickness indicates the thickness of an adhesive layer.

 It refers to the adhesive thickness of a single side so for double sided tapes it always needs to be multiplied.

 Film thickness is the thickness of a backing film without taking into account any coatings or adhesive layers.
 It is measured in micron and the conversion factor to mil is 0.039.

 A paper or plastic-based film sheet used to prevent a sticky surface from prematurely adhering